Since 31 January 2011 you cannot make a new claim for Incapacity Benefit. You should claim Employment and Support Allowance instead.

 - will be moved to Employment and Support Allowance and join the Support Group, where you will receive increased support

-- will not need to undertake work focused activity, but you will be able to access DfC services on a voluntary basis
+- will not need to do work focused activity, but you will be able to access DfC services on a voluntary basis

 People with ‘limited capability for work’